Free Things to Do in Burlington

 Immerse yourself in local culture without spending.

-Fleming Museum Free Days Free
+Fleming Museum of Art Free

 First Friday Art Walk Free